 The results of the research conducted within the frame of the cooperation of the United Nations Children's Fund (UNICEF) and the Ministry of Labor and Social Affairs of the Republic of Armenia revealed that children with physical and mental disabilities in the Republic of Armenia face serious obstacles in accessing various services, in particular, inclusion in public schools, rehabilitation in terms of using services and participating in community life.
-Moreover, in addition to the availability of qualified and trained professional staff, a priority issue in the Republic of Armenia is also the provision of access to the important physical environment in institutions implementing inclusive education, particularly in schools, universities and various institutions, for students with special educational needs (SEN) who can have various limitations.
+Moreover, in addition to the availability of qualified and trained professional staff, a priority issue in the Republic of Armenia is also the provision of access to the important physical environment in institutions, for students with special educational needs (SEN) who can have various limitations.